Lab Director

 Email: ryantsai@unc.edu

-Ryan Tsai is a second-year graduate student in the Developmental Psychology program.
+Ryan Tsai is a third-year graduate student in the Developmental Psychology program.
 He received his B.S. and M.S. in Psychology from National Taiwan University.
 He is interested in how adolescents understands themselves in the social world.
 In his free time, Ryan loves playing video games and cooking.

 Jack David, B.S.